 There is currently no VAT in Syria.

 Under the Taiwan Value-added and Non-value-added Business Tax Act, there are two systems of business tax, one being the VAT system and the other being the gross business receipts tax (GBRT) system.
 The standard VAT rate is 5 percent.
 GBRT applies mainly to financial institutions operating in banking, insurance, trust and investment, securities, futures, and short-term commercial papers business.
 The GBRT rate is generally 2 percent on revenues generated from core business.
 There is a reduced rate of 0 percent which applies to, for example, export sales of goods, services rendered which relate to export sales, services supplied in Taiwan but used outside of Taiwan, and goods or services supplied to a bonded area business for operational use.
 Supplies of certain goods and services are exempt from VAT, such as land, medical services, medicine, education services, and newspapers and magazines

-include stamp duty (1 percent to 4 percent) and levies such as skills and development levy (5 percent of payroll cost per month), payroll tax vary from 0 to 30 percent of taxablesalary and city service levy (0.3 percent of turnover).
+The standard rate of VAT is 18 percent.
+Some supplies maybe zero-rated or completely exempt.
+Other indirect taxesinclude stamp duty (1 percent to 4 percent) and levies such as skills and development levy (5 percent of payroll cost per month), payroll tax vary from 0 to 30 percent of taxablesalary and city service levy (0.3 percent of turnover).

 The current rate of Thai VAT is 7 percent.
 Please note that this is a temporary rate, reduced from the standard rate of 10 percent introduced by a special Royal Decree valid until 30 September 2014.